The template works with both the Microsoft Store edition and the desktop edition of the app. Make sure you have installed one of them.

 This format code forces Excel to display four digits after the decimal point.

 - Click OK to close the "Format Cells" dialog box.

-- Open the invoice template.
+- Save the template.

 Format and Specification